karththikeyanK/NA9EX/README.md

 Vehicle Seat Booking Manager

+// problems
+* in the ticket count we want to only get male and female count and in the server we want to sum

 #Admin
 * Before the booking admin want to see the ticket count
 * Admin can add new vehicle and manage vehicle